team-reflect/beginning-of-infinity/notes/Preface.md

 [[Science]] is the practice of finding good [[Explanation]]s, statements about what is there, what it does, and how and why. [[Morality]] is about the problem of what to do next and, more generally, what sort of life to lead, and what sort of world to want.
 Both disciplines are explanatory, rational, and objective.

 There are many misconceptions about where scientific theories are derived from.
 One popular one is [[Empiricism]], that we derive theories from our senses.
 Another is [[Inductivism]], that the future will resemble the past. [[Testability]] is also generally accepted as a defining characteristic of the scientific method.
-All of these are misconceptions since there are many examples of valid theories that violate them.
-In reality, theories are a type of knowledge and thus born from [[Conjecture]] and honed through [[Criticism]].
+All of these are wrong--there are many examples of valid theories that violate them.
+In reality, theories are a form of knowledge and thus born from [[Conjecture]] and honed through [[Criticism]].
 Not all theories can be tested.
 Instead, they can only be evaluated by whether or not they're [[Good Explanation]]s.

 [[Good Explanation]]s objectively differ from [[Bad Explanation]]s because they are [[Hard to vary]].
 Explanations are inherently error prone (see [[Fallibilism]]) which is why we need [[Criticism]] and [[Error Correction]].
 Explanations can have unbounded [[Reach]] (i.e. apply to solve unforeseen problems).